People on the Move

-(NERC), an organizational member and accredited standards developer of the American National Standards Institute
+(NIST), a government member and audited designator of the American National Standards Institute

-(AIA) has announced the appointment of Todd D. Sigler
+(ANSI), has announced the appointment of Charles (Chuck) H. Romine, Ph.D.,

 Submit an Announcement